Perfecting Periodic Trajectory Tracking: Model Predictive Control with a Periodic Observer ($\Pi$-MPC): Periodic Model Predictive Control ( -MPC)

 \subsection{$\Pi$-MPC formulation}

 We now formulate the MPC with horizon length $L$ as

-where $Q \succeq 0$, $R \succ 0$, $(A, Q)$ is detectable, the terminal cost $P$ is chosen using a linear quadratic regulator (LQR), and we assume $L<N$ for simplicity.
+where $Q \succeq 0$, $R \succ 0$, $(A, Q)$ is detectable, the terminal cost $P$ is chosen using a linear quadratic regulator (LQR), and we assume $L<N$ for simplicity\footnote{Otherwise we repeat the periodic targets to fill the horizon length.}.
 At each time $t$, the observer provides the state estimate $\xhat(t)$ and the estimates $\dhat_k (t)$ for the expected disturbance $k$ time steps ahead.
 We denote the optimal solution to \eqref{eq:LDOMPC} with a star ($^\star$).

 The following algorithm recaps the offline design of the periodic MPC scheme ($\Pi$-MPC), which includes the disturbance model, the observer, and the LQR design.

 The following algorithm summarizes the closed-loop control of \eqref{eq:plant} with the observer \eqref{eq:estimator} and MPC \eqref{eq:ref_sel}, \eqref{eq:LDOMPC}.